millersdeathrow/voltnoacc/SAFETY.md

 openpilot Safety
 ======

-openpilot is an Adaptive Cruise Control and Lane Keeping Assist System.
-Like other ACC and LKAS systems, openpilot requires the driver to be alert and to pay attention at all times.
-We repeat, **driver alertness is necessary, but not sufficient, for openpilot to be used safely**.
+openpilot is an Adaptive Cruise Control (ACC) and Automated Lane Centering (ALC) system.
+Like other ACC and ALC systems, openpilot is a failsafe passive system and it requires the driver to be alert and to pay attention at all times.

+In order to enforce driver alertness, openpilot includes a driver monitoring feature that alerts the driver when distracted.

-Even with an attentive driver, we must make further efforts for the system to be safe.
-We have designed openpilot with two other safety considerations.
+However, even with an attentive driver, we must make further efforts for the system to be safe.
+We repeat, **driver alertness is necessary, but not sufficient, for openpilot to be used safely** and openpilot is provided with no warranty of fitness for any purpose.

+openpilot is developed in good faith to be compliant with FMVSS requirements and to follow industry standards of safety for Level 2 Driver Assistance Systems.
+In particular, we observe ISO26262 guidelines, including those from [pertinent documents](https://www.nhtsa.gov/sites/nhtsa.dot.gov/files/documents/13498a_812_573_alcsystemreport.pdf) released by NHTSA.
+In addition, we impose strict coding guidelines (like [MISRA C : 2012](https://www.misra.org.uk/MISRAHome/MISRAC2012/tabid/196/Default.aspx)) on parts of openpilot that are safety relevant.
+We also perform software-in-the-loop, hardware-in-the-loop and in-vehicle tests before each software release.

+Following Hazard and Risk Analysis and FMEA, at a very high level, we have designed openpilot ensuring two main safety requirements.

-1. The vehicle must always be controllable by the driver.
+1. The driver must always be capable to immediately retake manual control of the vehicle, by stepping on either pedal or by pressing the cancel button.
 2. The vehicle must not alter its trajectory too quickly for the driver to safely react.

-To address these, we came up with two safety principles.

-1. Enforced disengagements.
-Step on either pedal or press the cancel button to retake manual control of the car immediately.
-  - These are hard enforced by the board, and soft enforced by the software.
-The green led on the board signifies if the board is allowing control messages.
-  - Honda CAN uses both a counter and a checksum to ensure integrity and prevent replay of the same message.

-2. Actuation limits.
-While the system is engaged, the actuators are constrained to operate within reasonable limits; the same limits used by the stock system on the Honda.
+This means that while the system is engaged, the actuators are constrained to operate within reasonable limits.

-  - Without an interceptor, the gas is controlled by the PCM.
-The PCM limits acceleration to what is reasonable for a cruise control system.
-With an interceptor, the gas is clipped to 60% in longcontrol.py
-  - The brake is controlled by the 0x1FA CAN message.
-This message allows full braking, although the board and the software clip it to 1/4th of the max.
-    This is around .3g of braking.
-  - Steering is controlled by the 0xE4 CAN message.
-The EPS controller in the car limits the torque to a very small amount, so regardless of the message, the controller cannot jerk the wheel.
+For vehicle specific implementation of the safety concept, refer to `panda/board/safety/`.

+**Extra note**: comma.ai strongly discourages the use of openpilot forks with safety code either missing or not fully meeting the above requirements.